Florido14/Florido14/README.md

-- 👋 Hi, I’m @Florido14
+- 👋 Hi, I’m @Florido14, Fullstack Developer.
-- 👀 I’m interested in development in frontend (with react) and development mobile (with Flutter and React Native)
+- Reactjs, React Native, PHP, Laravel, Node js.
-- 🌱 I’m currently learning Reac Native, Laravel and node js
+- 🌱 I’m currently learning Flutter, Nest and Vue.
 <!---
 Florido14/Florido14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.